 Mindfulness: What is it?

-The operational definition of mindfulness that Jon Kabat-Zinn has offered is the “awareness that arises from paying attention, on purpose, in the present moment, and non-judgmentally (Jon Kabat-Zinn, 2003 Mindfulness-based interventions in context: past, present, and future.
+The operational definition of mindfulness today is the one Jon Kabat-Zinn has offered as “awareness that arises from paying attention, on purpose, in the present moment, and non-judgmentally (Jon Kabat-Zinn, 2003 Mindfulness-based interventions in context: past, present, and future.
 Clinical Psychology: Science and Practice).
 Non-judgmentally does not mean that there will not be plenty of judging and evaluating going on—of course there will be.
 Non-judgmental means to be aware of how judgmental the mind can be, and as best we can, not getting caught in it or recognizing when we are and not compounding our suffering by judging the judging.”
 (Jon Kabat-Zinn, Mindfulness, June, 2017).

 This means we can pause, consider the present moment and take more skillful action to reduce suffering, or to savour something good or pleasant.